FrancisBanville/ms_interpreting_probabilities/README.md

 As opposed to metawebs, probabilistic local food webs represent the likelihood that two species will interact at a specific location and within a given time period; in other words, they are context dependant.
-To be specific, space is defined here as the geographic coordinates $ \mathbf x, \mathbf y$ of the spatial boundaries delineating the system, whereas time is the time interval $ \mathbf t$ during which interactions were sampled or for which they were predicted.
+To be specific, space is defined here as the geographic coordinates $ \mathbf{x}, \mathbf{y}$ of the spatial boundaries delineating the system, whereas time is the time interval $
+\mathbf{t}$ during which interactions were sampled or for which they were predicted.
 We put these variables in bold to emphasize that they are not single values, but rather continued dimensions that could be outlined differently depending on the study system.
 Regardless of how they were defined, they always delineate a specific area $A$ and duration $D$.
 These could refer to the sampled area and duration or to the targeted location and time period.

 Many factors could be taken into consideration when estimating the probability that a predator species $i$ interacts with a given prey species $j$ locally.
-One of the most important is species co-occurrence, which describes if both species can be found at location and time $  \mathbf x,  \mathbf y,  \mathbf t$.
+One of the most important is species co-occurrence, which describes if both species can be found at location and time $ \mathbf{x}, \mathbf{y}, \mathbf{t}$.
 Surely, the probability that the interaction is realized must be $0$ when species do not co-occur.
 Similarly, species relative abundance is another important predictor of the probability of interaction, because it impacts the probability that species will randomly encounter [@Canard2012EmeStr; @Canard2014EmpEva;